 Additionally, alpacas cause less damage to the land based on the unique way they eat.
 Instead of pulling grasses up by the roots like most animal do, they trim grass from the side leaving the root system intact, and enabling the grass to continue to grow.

 Lastly, alpaca fiber does not contain lanolin like sheep's wool.
 Lanolin is a grease, and must be removed in order to have a pleasant feeling fiber - a processes that often uses harsh chemicals and gallons of water.
 Alpaca fiber also does not require high heat in order for it to be cleaned, unlike sheep's wool.

 4. Naturally Wind, Water, and Stain Proof - as well as fire-resistant!

-Without the use of chemicals alpaca fiber natural repels water.
-While this amazing feature originally was designed to keep the animal happy and health, its a wonderful thing for us to take advantage of as well!
+Without the use of chemicals alpaca fiber naturally repels water.
+While this amazing feature originally was designed to keep the animal happy and healthy, its a wonderful thing for us to take advantage of as well!
 In fact, alpaca fiber was given a Class 1 rating by the U.S. Consumer Product Safety Commission for its fire-resistant properties.

 5. Naturally Hypo-Allergenic